Haneki56/DawnPiece/General/TreasureHunts.md

 ### Treasures

 Every island will have a 100,000 Belly Bag, a Runic Stone, and an Island Specific Treasure.
-The belly can be spent as usual once found, while the runic stones will be required to be collected to access the Black Market and Island Specific Treasures can be sold on the Black Market for a high value!
+The belly can be spent as usual once found, while the runic stones will be required to access the Black Market and Island Specific Treasures can be sold on the Black Market for a high value!

 |Treasure Image | Treasure Name | Location |
 |:-------------:|---------------|----------|